Sign in to your account

 How to use Sangesic Sublingual tablet

 Place the tablet under the tongue or between the cheek and gum, and let it dissolve.
 Do not chew, crush, or swallow the tablet.
-Sangesic 0.2 Sublingual tablet may be taken with or without food, but it is better to take it at a fixed time.
+Sangesic 0.2 Sublingual tablet may be taken with or without food.

 How Sangesic Sublingual tablet works